alphagov/notifications-admin/docs/index.md

     At first your service will be in trial mode.
 In trial mode, you can send up to 50 test notifications per day to yourself and your team members.
 When you’re fully integrated and ready to go live, send a request to the GOV.UK Notify team.

-  3. Add a template so you can send sms and email notifications.
+  3. Add a template so you can send text and email notifications.

     **Note:** A template is required even if you send notifications with the GOV.UK Notify API.